scaffold-eth/scaffold-eth-2/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract component or the example ui in the frontend.
+You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test` or `yarn foundry:test` depending of your solidity framework.